slawinski/slawinski-dev/blog/start-sending-emails-using-netlify-lambda-functions-and-sendgrid.md

 ---
-title: Sending emails using Netlify lambda functions and Sendgrid
+title: Sending emails using Netlify Functions and Sendgrid
 description: Start sending email form your website using Netlify Functions and Sendgrid
 draft: true
 date: 2020-06-12T09:47:49.449Z